EricAndrechek/Room-Planner/README.md

 - [ ] Accessibility improvements (ARIA, keyboard nav)
 - [ ] Export to CAD formats (DXF, SVG)
 - [ ] Reusable furniture library
-- [ ] Reloading the page with a shared link causes a duplicate floor plan to be added with the same name
+- [x] Reloading the page with a shared link causes a duplicate floor plan to be added with the same name
+- [ ] Refactor `App.jsx` into smaller components for maintainability...

 ---